America The Beautiful - The National Parks and Federal Recreational Lands Pass

 US Army Corps of Engineers will not be issuing this pass, however they may honor it for free access at some sites.
 For more information contact your local US Army Corps of Engineers.

-You can receive your pass by presenting your US military ID at most Federal lands that charge an entrance fee.
+You can receive your pass by presenting your Current US military ID at most Federal lands that charge an entrance fee.
 A list of sites that sell pass is available.
 Sites that issue the Annual Pass will generally also issue the free US military version as well.
 Please contact the Federal Land you will be visiting in advance to ensure that they have the pass available.

 No. The pass owner must be present when the pass is used and it is not transferrable.